-- Children's final independent pieces of writing are assessed by their class teacher against the genre specific checklists and the National Curriculum for writing. - Teachers provide termly summative assessment of children's attainment which is reported to the writing lead and Head Teacher. - Pupil progress meetings and subject leader data analysis is used to track the progress of individuals. - Spelling ages are assessed using the Single Word Spelling test at the end of each term (3 times a year.) - Children complete the NFER grammar, punctuation and spelling assessments 3 times a year. - Writing at reception, year two, year 4 and year 6 is moderated with colleagues from the multi-academy trust at least once a year.
+- Children's final independent pieces of writing, published in their writing portfolios, are assessed by their class teacher against the genre specific checklists from Grammarsaurus and the National Curriculum for writing. - Teachers provide termly summative assessment of children's attainment which is reported to the writing lead and Head Teacher. - Pupil progress meetings and subject leader data analysis is used to track the progress of individuals. - Children complete the NFER grammar, punctuation and spelling assessments 3 times a year. - Writing at reception, year two, year 4 and year 6 is moderated with colleagues from the multi-academy trust at least once a year.